-During the first phase of the SURCE implementation, grant support will be given in the amount of at least 50 percent of the eligible investment cost; the grant share may be adjusted in the future.
+During the first phase of the SURCE implementation, grant support will be given in the amount of up to 65% percent of the eligible investment cost; the grant share may be adjusted in the future.
 Minimum and maximum value of investments, maximum grant amount for each individual energy efficiency and clean energy measure, and maximum unit price for individual measure, where applicable, shall be defined in the public calls issued by LSGUs for the selection of the households.
-Grant support amount and eligible investments - including works and equipment required to implement energy efficiency and clean energy measures - will be specified in the public calls and supporting documentation issued by LSGUs ("Public call for co-financing energy efficiency and clean energy measures in family houses and apartment buildings"), and confirmed in the tripartite contracts signed on the basis of such public calls ("Contract between LSGU, commercial entity, and household on co-financing of energy rehabilitation measures of a family house / apartment").
+Grant support amount and eligible investments - including works and equipment required to implement energy efficiency and clean energy measures - will be specified in the public calls and supporting documentation issued by LSGUs ("Public call for co-financing energy efficiency and clean energy measures in family houses and apartment units), and confirmed in the tripartite contracts signed on the basis of such public calls ("Contract between LSGU, commercial entity, and household on co-financing of energy rehabilitation measures of a family house / apartment").

-3.1.5 Ineligible Costs and Activities
+2.3.5.Ineligible Costs and Activities

-The following costs and activities identified in the Environmental and Social Management Framework (ESMF) and implementation documentation will be ineligible for support under the SURCE program:
+The following costs and activities will be ineligible for support under the SURCE program: